okta/okta-sdk-dotnet/docs/RiskEventApi.md

 Send multiple Risk Events

-A Risk Provider can send Risk Events to Okta using this API.
+Sends multiple IP risk events to Okta.
+This request is used by a third-party risk provider to send IP risk events to Okta.
+The third-party risk provider needs to be registered with Okta before they can send events to Okta.
+See [Risk Providers](/openapi/okta-management/management/tag/RiskProvider/).
 This API has a rate limit of 30 requests per minute.
-The caller should include multiple Risk Events (up to a maximum of 20 events) in a single payload to reduce the number of API calls.
-If a client has more risk signals to send than what the API supports, we recommend prioritizing posting high risk signals.
+You can include multiple risk events (up to a maximum of 20 events) in a single payload to reduce the number of API calls.
+Prioritize sending high risk signals if you have a burst of signals to send that would exceed the maximum request limits.

 ### Example
 ```csharp